-- Roll dough into 1 inch balls and place evenly on a lightly greased cookie sheet (non-stick cooking spray works best).
+- Roll dough into 1-inch balls and place evenly on a lightly greased cookie sheet (non-stick cooking spray works best).

 - Bake for 10 minutes or until lightly browning on the edges of the cookies.
-Place on cooling rack.
+Place on a cooling rack.

-- If you are going to freeze some of the cookies, wait until they are completely cooled, then place them in an airtight container or freezer grade, sealed plastic bag.
+- If you are going to freeze some of the cookies, wait until they are completely cooled, then place them in an airtight container or freezer-grade, sealed plastic bag.

 - This recipe yields approximately 6 dozen cookies.